Practical Guide

 The facilitator synthesizes all perspectives into a recommendation with explicit trade-offs.
 You make the final call.

-Every deliberation is captured in discussions/ with full event streams.
 Six months later, you can read exactly why a decision was made.

 What Do I Do When…